Learn more about Jira Cloud products, features, plans, and migration.

 For information on how to assign application access, see Update product access settings.

-This process imports global permission settings such as Browse users and groups; however, imports from Jira Server to Jira Cloud will not contain the Jira System Administrators global permission (which doesn't exist in Jira Cloud) and will not contain any changes made to the Administer Jira global permission.
+This process imports global permission settings such as Browse users and groups; however, imports from Jira Data Center to Jira Cloud will not contain the Jira System Administrators global permission (which doesn't exist in Jira Cloud) and will not contain any changes made to the Administer Jira global permission.

 Application permissions are managed in each application individually.
 You can configure the Administer Jira global permission after the import by adding groups and users as needed.
 If your site has other cloud applications, e.g. Confluence or Bamboo, refer to Update product access settings for information on how to configure permissions.